jparrieta/bandits/README.md

 # bandits
-This repo includes the code for running some of the seminal papers on organizational learning under uncertainty
+This repo includes the code for running some of the seminal papers on organizational learning under uncertainty.

 Currently, it includes the code for Denrell and March (2001) and Posen and Levinthal (2012).

 The next code to be included is Puranam and Swamy (2016).

 # run online [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jparrieta/bandits/master)
 You can run this code directly by opening the following binder in your browser or clicking the button above.
 It takes a while to load.
 After loading, click any \*.ipynb  and you will be able to run an interactive verion of the Jupyter notebooks.
 You do not need to install Python or any dependencies, just run it from your browser.

 **Link:** https://mybinder.org/v2/gh/jparrieta/bandits/master

 # log
 190906: Added Posen and Levinthal (2012), updated Denrell and March (2001), added e-greedy, greedy, and beta-distribution draws